qewzdl/constructor-script-project/README.md

 For a turnkey setup on a public server with automatic HTTPS certificates, see [Production Deployment Quickstart](docs/production-deployment.md).

-To quickly verify the stack with the bundled defaults run:
+To quickly verify the stack run:

 ```bash
 docker compose -f deploy/docker-compose.prod.yml up -d --build
 ```

-This uses the bundled defaults (`bloguser`/`blogpassword`, a demo JWT secret and `https://localhost`).
-For public deployments generate a dedicated `deploy/.env.production` via `deploy/quickstart.sh`.
+This will use environment variables for database credentials and JWT secret.
+For a complete production setup, generate a dedicated
+`deploy/.env.production` via `deploy/quickstart.sh` which will create secure credentials.

 ## Local development

 - `make run` – run the API locally.
 - `docker-compose up` – start the PostgreSQL + API stack defined for development.
+Credentials can be customized via `.env` file.

 ## Security headers